LYNCH·LLP

 What the data says.

-Examiner Kandasamy Thangavelu maintains a public record across 3 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 1,029 disposed applications, the examiner allowed 863, yielding an 84% allowance rate.
-The allowance rate ranges from 80% to 96% across the examiner's art units.
-This pooled figure reflects decisions across multiple areas of TC 2100 and does not represent performance in any single art unit or predict outcomes in individual applications.
+Kandasamy Thangavelu maintains a public record across 3 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across more than a thousand decided applications pooled from these art units, the examiner's allowance rate is 84%.
+The allowance rate ranges from 80% to 96% across these art units.
+This pooled figure represents the share of applications allowed among all decided applications (allowed and abandoned) in the examiner's record, aggregating work across the multiple art units.

 // HOW TO READ THESE NUMBERS